giantswarm/docs/src/content/overview/security/domain-allowlist/_index.md

 user_questions:
   - What domains do Giant Swarm clusters need access to?
 aliases:
+  - /vintage/platform-overview/security/cluster-security/domain-allowlist/
   - /platform-overview/security/cluster-security/domain-allowlist
-  - /security/domain-allowlist
-  - /reference/domain-allowlist/
 ---

-Below is a list of the external domains we require access to for our clusters to function.
+List of the external domains we require access to for our clusters to function.

 - alpinelinux.org
     - domains: